GoodHatsLLC/swift-query/README.md

 # SwiftQuery

 SwiftQuery makes data fetching in SwiftUI simpler and faster by handling caching, retries, and background refresh so your views stay in sync with server state.
-It also supports tag-based invalidation (you tag related queries and invalidate a tag to refresh everything that depends on it).
-It’s inspired by React Query.
+It supports tag-based invalidation (in which related queries are tagged and invalidating a tag to refreshes everything that depends on it).
+SwiftQuery is inspired by [React Query](https://tanstack.com/query/latest).

 ## Features